Bill Meanix

 William Henry Meanix (January 18, 1892 – October 13, 1957) was an American track and field athlete.
 He held the world record in the 440 yd hurdles from 1915 to 1920, and he won the event the first two times it was contested at the United States championships.

-Biography
+Early life and education

+Meanix became a track athlete at The English High School in Boston, Massachusetts.
+He subsequently studied at Colby College and Harvard University.

+Track career

-Meanix became a track athlete at the English High School in Boston, Massachusetts.
-He subsequently studied at Colby College and Harvard.
-At first, he did not specialize in any one event, but competed in the sprints, hurdles and the shot put.
+At first, Meanix did not specialize in any one event, but competed in the sprints, hurdles and the shot put.

 Representing the Boston A. A., Meanix won the 440 yd hurdles at the 1914 United States championships, becoming the inaugural champion; while the championships had been held since 1876, this was the first time the 440 yd hurdles had been contested.
 His winning time of 57.8 seconds was a new American record, although Charles Bacon had run the slightly shorter 400 m hurdles in 55.0, equivalent to 55.3–55.4 for the imperial distance; the world record for the imperial hurdles was 56.8, held by Britain's G. R. L. Anderson.